BLACK PEAK EXPEDITION TREK

 DETAILed ITINERARY

-The day begins with a gentle path leading to Osla.
+The day begins with a gentle path leading to Seema.
 Today’s hike takes you through beautiful chestnut, walnut, and willow trees.
-Along the swift rivulet, we reach the picturesque Osla village after a gradual climb.
+Along the swift rivulet, we reach the picturesque Seema village after a gradual climb.
 Set up a campsite for the night when you arrive.

 To get to the holy Ruinsara Lake, walk along a spectacular alpine trail.
 From here, the views of the Swargrohini Range are especially stunning.
 Ruinsara Tal is related to the Mahabharata, an Indian mythological epic in which the Pandavas were exiled for fourteen years.